Mmdreza-zaheri/Bachlor-Project/README.md

 ## 🙏 Acknowledgments

 * The Modified Global K-Means algorithm implemented in this project is based on the research by Adil Bagirov.
-(It would be good to add a specific citation to the paper here if you have it).
 * The datasets used are standard datasets available for clustering research.